jaypipes/ghw/README.md

 * `ghw.Processor.ID` is the physical processor `uint32` ID according to the system
-* `ghw.Processor.NumCores` is the number of physical cores in the processor package
+* `ghw.Processor.TotalCores` is the number of physical cores in the processor package
-* `ghw.Processor.NumThreads` is the number of hardware threads in the processor package
+* `ghw.Processor.TotalHardwareThreads` is the number of hardware threads in the processor package
 * `ghw.Processor.Vendor` is a string containing the vendor name
 * `ghw.Processor.Model` is a string containing the vendor's model name
 * `ghw.Processor.Capabilities` (Linux only) is an array of strings indicating